brandonpittman/OmniFocus/Fixxxer/README.md

----
-:title: 'Fixxxer: AppleScript to Set and Clear Prefixes in OmniFocus'
-:tags: omnifocus, applescript
-:date: 2016-06-30
----
 Another nifty script for OmniFocus.
 It's called [Fixxxer](https://github.com/brandonpittman/OmniFocus).
 It does two things.
 If you run it with no arguments, it will remove **colonized** prefixes from task names.
 If you pass it an argument, it will **add** that argument as a prefix to selected tasks.
 It's LaunchBar-ready.
 If you want to turn off the confirmation dialog, set `nagMePlease` to `false`.

 ```applescript